 5530.0100 APPLICATION.
 5530.0900 PANEL SELECTIONS AND 5530.0200 POLICY.
 REFERRALS.
-5530.0300 DEFINITIONS.
-5530.1000 ARBITRATION PROCEEDINGS.
-5530.0400 ROLE OF BUREAU.
-5530.1100 EXPEDITED ARBITRATION.
+5530 0300 DEFINITIONS 5530.1000 ARBITRATION PROCEEDINGS.
+5530 0400 ROLE OF BUREAU 5530 1200 PERFORMANCE MEASURES.
 5530.0500 STATUS OF ARBITRATORS.
-5530.1200 PERFORMANCE MEASURES.
-5530.0600 ARBITRATOR QUALIFICATIONS.
-5530.1300 DISCIPLINARY OR REMOVAL 5530.0700 APPOINTMENT TO ROSTER.
+5530.1300 DISCIPLINARY OR REMOVAL 5530.0600 ARBITRATOR QUALIFICATIONS.
 PROCEDURES.
-5530.0800 ARBITRATOR CONDUCT AND STANDARDS.
+5530.0700 APPOINTMENT TO ROSTER.
+5530,0800 ARBITRATOR CONDUCT AND

+STANDARDS.
 5530.0100 APPLICATION.

-This chapter applies to the empanelment, referral, conduct, and removal of persons on the arbitrator roster maintained by the commissioner.
+This chapter applies to the empanelment, referral, conduct, and removal of persons on the arbitrator roster maintained by the commissioner, excluding the list of arbitrators maintained under Minnesota Statutes, section 179A.04, subdivision 3, paragraph (c), for teacher discharge or termination hearings.
 This chapter applies to all persons on the arbitrator roster, to all applicants for placement on the roster, to all users of the roster, and to all arbitration proceedings conducted as the result of a referral from the roster.
 Nothing in this chapter is intended to limit the right of the parties to jointly select any arbitrator or arbitration procedure which is acceptable to them.